HamzaRbib/Parking-lot-space-detection/README.md

 ## 📌 Conclusion

 While YOLOv8 provides a robust object detection pipeline suitable for real-time applications, our CNN-based approach demonstrated superior classification performance for small-scale parking analysis.
 A hybrid approach could combine the strengths of both models in future iterations.

----

-Would you like me to generate a Markdown file version of this so you can directly use or download it?